Our Investment Philosophy

-Because mutual funds can be bought in relatively small position sizes, we can diversify client portfolios among mutual fund managers.
-Many people think of broad diversification in terms of stocks, bonds, real estate and a variety of other instruments.
-Diversification among investment managers is another layer we consider important.
+Mutual funds allow for great diversification, for clients of any portfolio size.
+Because they can be bought in small position sizes, even a relatively small account can be diversified among small, medium and large companies – as well as among investment styles.
 Two mutual funds may own the same stock or bond, with very different reasons for including that instrument.
 Accordingly, there will be different circumstances that prompt the sale or additional purchase of that security.
-This is another kind of diversification that is available through the ability to own a number of relatively small mutual fund positions.